 She agreed wholeheartedly.
 “Same here!”

-In September 2019, I took my parents for a week-long stay in a cabin on a working cattle ranch in Sweet Grass County.
+In September 2019, I took my parents for a week-long stay in a cabin on a cattle ranch in Sweet Grass County.
 On cold days like today, I think about the warm weather we enjoyed that week, the rolling green fields, majestic mountains, vast blue skies and the wonderful people we encountered throughout our journey.

 Those who have read my Sweet Grass–Montana Romance series know the books’ setting is Sweet Grass County and the surrounding area.
 The fictional town of Hollister is loosely based on Melville, an unincorporated community approximately 22 miles north of Big Timber.

 In the next few blogs, I’ll share some highlights of the adventures we experienced during our trip.
 Whether or not you’ve read my books, come along for the ride!